turboanswer/turboanswer_CRITICAL_SERVER/replit.md

 - ✅ Created admin user "Devcode" with password "Pass01688" for employee management and user administration
 - ✅ Set up PostgreSQL database with full user management, audit logging, and subscription tracking
 - ✅ Updated subscription pricing to $9.99/month and $149.99/year with new Pro Yearly plan option
-- ✅ Enhanced pricing tiers with lifetime option at $299.99 for ultimate value proposition
+- ✅ Streamlined pricing tiers with monthly and yearly subscription options only
 - ✅ Created comprehensive "/where-to-add" guide showing exact code placement for all major website platforms
 - ✅ Simplified widget integration to just 2 lines of code for maximum business adoption